ashwinboinala/mysql-pacemaker/README.md

    ```

-6) Start mysqlfailover demon on slave, this will continously monitor the master & slave and all the activity is logged into --log    file, if the master is down and failover is triggered the new master logpos is logged into log file and you can use that pos to start replicating data from new master to new slave.
+6) Start mysqlfailover demon on slave, this will continously monitor master & slave and all the activity is logged into --log   file, if the master is down and failover is triggered the new master logpos is logged into log file and you can use that pos to start replicating data.
    ```shell

    mysqlfailover --master=master --slaves=local --failover-mode=auto --daemon=start --exec-before=/scripts/pcs-failover.sh